 First, let’s start with location, as the scenery can speak wonders and even tell a story about your music or even you.
 If it’s for a specific cover or album, try and match the energy of your music with your shoot and scenery.
 If there’s a specific location you have in mind that requires permission or a permit, don’t be afraid to ask.

 Next up on your preparation list should be your wardrobe.
 Here is where more is better.
 Showing up to a shoot with a suitcase full of potential outfits and vibes goes a long way.
 If unsure of what to bring, imagine you’re going to a live performance, what would you naturally gravitate to in your closet?

 Know Your Theme

 Lacking inspiration or ideas?
-A great way to find the theme or what you’re looking to get out of your shoot is by creating a mood board.
+Creating a mood board is a great way to find the theme or what you’re looking to get out of your shoot.
 Some great tips that can get you started are by looking on Pinterest or gathering some photos of artists or albums you like and put them all together.
 Taking the extra step of printing them out and creating a physical visual representation can help you and your photographer even further as you can establish themes, colors you enjoy, and the overall vibe you want to create yourself.

 Ask Your Photographer About Their Editing Process